TrentHouliston/Niowire/README.md

 *Coming in a future version*

 ##Future Versions
-The following changes are coming in future versions, Note that the API for Niowire is not considered stable yet and may change at any time
+The following changes are coming in future versions, Note that the API for Niowire is not considered stable yet and may change at any time (although the changes should become more and more minor and will be considered stable by 1.0)

-- Moving to an annotations based configuration and context injection (rather then throught the interface)
+- Moving to an annotations based configuration and context injection (rather then throught the interface) this means that rather then passing in a configuration object, the properties will be set directly by examining the incoming map and mapping the keys to fields using annotations.
+The context object will also be injected (removing the need for setContext)
+- Changing the API to support a "Delayed Update" (updating services inspectors etc when they say they are ready to be updated)
 - Implementing a SSL socket wrapper
 - Implementing a Split Serializer (allows deserializing using one method, and serialization using another)
 - Implementing a GZIP Serializer (compresses/decompresses the data coming in/out)